mozilla/ichnaea/docs/index.rst

 Source code and license
 =======================

-All source code is available on `github under ichnaea
+All source code is available on `GitHub under ichnaea
 <https://github.com/mozilla/ichnaea>`_.

-The ``ichnaea`` source code is offered under the Apache License 2.0.
+The ``Ichnaea`` source code is offered under the Apache License 2.0.

 About the name